FAQ

 Why are we not considering a YMCA?

-The committee evaluated the option of a YMCA but decided it wasn’t the best fit for Platteville’s specific needs.
+The City evaluated the option of a YMCA but decided it wasn’t the best fit for Platteville’s specific needs.
 YMCA facilities are typically multi-purpose and may not meet the dedicated aquatic recreation and community gathering functions that a public pool provides.
 Additionally, establishing a YMCA involves unique funding and operational requirements that differ from those for a public aquatic center, making this option less viable for our goals.

 Why not just build a splash pad?